Introduction

 How to Fix

-⬥ With Flanking your basic stun abilities like Impact / Binding Shot / Backhand become some of your strongest basics, and add more options to your rotations.
-It also buffs the corresponding threshold stun abilities!
+become some of your strongest basics, and add more options to your rotations.
+It also buffs the corresponding enhanced stun abilities

-• With Greater Chain it can become an exceptionally good way to clear large groups of monsters.
+can become an exceptionally good way to clear large groups of monsters

 Incorrect Weapon Switching